 APPLICATION PROCESS FOR GEOLOGY (M.S.)
 AND GEOPHYSICS (M.S.)

-We no longer require the Graduate Record Examination (GRE) for admission to our programs.
+We do not require the Graduate Record Examination (GRE) for admission to our programs.
 We made this decision based on multiple studies (Hu, 2020; King et al., 2020) that suggest that success on this exam doesn't predict student success in graduate school and disadvantages applicants from underrepresented groups.
-Instead, we focus our admissions decisions on recommendations, statement of research interest (can include personal interests as well), and GPA.
-Please reach out to the Graduate Coordinator with any questions.
+Instead, we focus our admissions decisions on your recommenders’ evaluations of your academic skill sets, your personal statement and research statement, and your overall GPA and GPA in the major.
+Your application will be evaluated holistically by a three member faculty review panel.
+Please reach out to the Graduate Coordinator ( ) with any questions.

 - JANUARY 15th – applications due.
 Priority for admission and financial support will be given to those applications submitted on or before January 15.
 Late applications will be reviewed as they are received up until April 15th.